anandnbarai/assignment/Module 3 Core PHP/README.md

 ans : 1.php

-2. Write a PHP program for find „Thursday‟ in week using switch Function.
+<b>2.
+Write a PHP program for find "Thursday‟ in week using switch Function.</b>

+ans : 2.php

 3. Write a PHP program to check Leap years between 1901 to 2016 Using nested if.